xinyu-intel/R/ctex_chinese/readme.md

 ## Attention

-The methods above can only work on windows machine, if you are using a MacBook or a Linux machine, you can modify header.tex to include Tex live packages, or you can first use a GitHub template to knitr a HTML page and then print it to PDF.
+The methods above can only work on a windows machine, if you are using a MacBook or a Linux machine, you can modify header.tex to include Tex live packages, or you can first use a GitHub template to knitr a HTML page and then print it to PDF.
 It works well, too.